 To go further, faced with the concern and ignorance of the users’ majority, the brand could dedicate a tab of its website to gather the different symptoms of urinary tract infection, toxic shock, cystitis, mycoses, and dysmenorrhoea, and their possible treatments, in order to clearly distinguish these cases.
-Easily accessible information gathered at the same place would reassure consumers and asserts the brand credibility as well as increasing its popularity.
+Easily accessible information gathered at the same place would reassure consumers and asserts the brand credibility as well as increase its popularity.

 E-reputation is extremely important for tampon brands in China

 The Chinese consumer is very suspicious of unknown brands and products.
 When they are in front of a new product, they rely on others’ user experiences and recommendations.
 Especially when it concerns the tampon, a product that the Chinese are reluctant to use because it is rare in China and the lack of “tampon culture” in China.

-As the above picture shows, the Chinese consumer is seeking for more information about the use of a tampon.
+As the above picture shows, the Chinese consumer is seeking more information about the use of a tampon.
 The word of mouth works very well in China.
 So your brand e-reputation is extremely important if you want to enter the market.

 - Chinese social media e-reputation management